cds-snc/exploration-documentation/Process-documentation.md

 If you want an in-depth look at the process, check out our [How to set up and run an Exploration](https://github.com/cds-snc/exploration-documentation/blob/main/ExplorationSprintGuide.md) guide.

 This is the map of the Exploration service.
-To read the boxes more closely, click on the image.

 ![A grid.
 Down the left axis there are two sections labelled "Front-stage" and "Back-stage".
 In the first section, the rows are labelled "Stage", "Phase", "Department actors", "CDS actors", and "Touchpoints".
 In the second section, the rows are labelled "Department actors", "CDS actors", "Supporting artifacts", "Outputs", and "Pains".
 Along the top axis, in the "Stage" row, the headings are as follows: "Outreach", "Intake", "Before Exploration", "Exploration", and "Post Exploration".
 In the second row called "Phase", the boxes are as follows: "Unawareness", "Awareness", "Entry", "Initial Qualify (if possible)", "Introduction/final qualify", "Generating support", "Set-up", "Phase 1: Onboarding", "Phase 2: Gather information", "Phase 3: Synthesize and present internally", "Phase 4: Iterate and collaborate externally", "Partnership design", and "Partnership set-up".
 In each of the columns there is supporting text that corresponds which each row.](https://github.com/cds-snc/exploration-documentation/blob/main/images/Exploration_service_map.png)